-WYZE Cam Outdoor Starter Bundle (Includes Base Station and 1 Camera), 1080p HD Indoor/Outdoor Wire-Free Smart Home Camera with Night Vision, 2-Way Audio, Works with Alexa & Google Assistant, white
+Wyze Cam Outdoor Starter Bundle (Base Station and 1 Cam), 1080p HD Indoor/Outdoor Wire-Free Smart Home Camera with Night Vision, 2-Way Audio, Works with Alexa & Google Assistant, White with Camo Skin

 An exterior camera makes it easy to view who's at your front door or pulling into your driveway at any time of day.

 Eufy’s video doorbell is powerful and doesn’t rely on a subscription or cloud storage to work.
 The rechargeable battery lasts for 120 days on a single charge, and everything it records is stored locally and encrypted for added security.
 Footage is recorded in 1080p HD color with a 4:3 aspect ratio.
 It’s easy to install if your existing wiring works, plus it enables you to set up detection zones to reign in notifications.
-If you want something even less expensive, we recommend preordering the Wyze Doorbell, which is shipping in January 2021 and will only cost you $29.99.
+If you want something even less expensive, we recommend grabbing the Wyze Doorbell, which has similar features.

-eufy Security, Battery Video Doorbell wireless Kit, Camera Doorbell, Free Wireless Chime, White, Wi-Fi Connectivity, 1080p-Grade Resolution, No Monthly Fees, 120-day Battery, AI Detection, 2-Way Audio
+eufy Security, Battery Video Doorbell Kit, Wire-Free Doorbell, Free Wireless Chime, Wi-Fi Connectivity, 1080p-Grade Resolution, No Monthly Fees, 120-day Battery, AI Detection, 2-Way Audio

 Keep an eye on your front lawn, driveway, and visitors with a Wi-Fi video doorbell.